polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/deep-dives/prompt-engineering-to-harness-the-true-power-of-large-language-models/README.md

 Conversely, those excited about AI's prospects, like myself, focus more on the potential benefits and positive outcomes, emphasizing the optimistic side of technological advancement.

-## Final Insights into Advanced Prompt Engineering
+## Final Insights into Advanced Prompt Engineering to Harness the True Power of Large Language Models

 ![pippa-and-cwk.jpeg](images%2Fpippa-and-cwk.jpeg)